CASDAV/DotNet.LearningNotes/DotNet/3.HTTP/Understanding HTTP.md

 - Cookie: Contains cookies to send to server. i.e. x: 100

+>[!note]
-<p style="color:yellow">Note: Usually these aren't visible to the end-user, this info is intended to the exchange of info between the server and the client</p>
+>Usually these aren't visible to the end-user, this info is intended to the exchange of info between the server and the client.

 #### EMPTY LINE